 Children gain such calming satisfaction from sorting objects by colour, size, shape or type and this is an absolute favourite activity in our house!

 Supply buttons, beads, pom poms or coloured blocks together with different tools such as spoons and tongs for diverting fun.
-Sort the Bears from Toys for Life is a lovely game which comes with 36 coloured bears and the great additions of wooden tweezers and patterns cards.
+Sort the bears from Toys for Life is a lovely game which comes with 36 coloured bears and the great additions of wooden tweezers, to practice fine motor skills, and patterns cards.

 Loose part toys and open-ended play